Mujahideen: Somalia

 The currently active jihadist groups in Somalia derive from the Al-Itihaad al-Islamiya group active during the 1990s.

 In July 2006, a Web-posted message purportedly written by Osama bin Laden urged Somalis to build an Islamic state in the country and warned western states that his al-Qaeda network would fight against them if they intervened there.
 Foreign fighters began to arrive, though there were official denials of the presence of mujahideen in the country.
 Even so, the threat of jihad was made openly and repeatedly in the months preceding the Battle of Baidoa.
 On 23 December 2006, Islamists, for the first time, called upon international fighters to join their cause.
 The term mujahideen is now openly used by the post-ICU resistance against the Ethiopians and the TFG.

 Harakat al-Shabaab Mujahideen is said to have non-Somali foreigners in its ranks, particularly among its leadership.
 Fighters from the Persian Gulf and international jihadists were called to join the holy war against the Somali government and its Ethiopian allies.
 Though Somali Islamists did not use suicide bombing tactics before, the foreign elements of al-Shabaab are blamed for several suicide bombings.
 Egypt has a longstanding policy of securing the Nile River flow by destabilizing Ethiopia.
 Similarly, recent media reports said that Egyptian and Arab jihadists were the core members of Al-Shabaab, and were training Somalis in sophisticated weaponry and suicide bombing techniques.

 Chinese ban

 In April 2017, the government of China prohibited parents from choosing the name Mujahid as the given name for a child.
-The list included more than two dozen names and was targeted at the 10 million Uyghurs in the western region of Xinjiang.
+The list included more than two dozen names (including Muhammad) and was targeted at the 10 million Uyghurs in the western region of Xinjiang as part of the persecution of Uyghurs in China.